devonPouw/book-favorites-old/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.1.

-This Angular application is a book store that is relying on the Open Library API for data.
+This Angular application is an app where you can save your wanted books, which relies on the Open Library API for data.
 The project's stack consists of:

 - Angular